The boy from Greece who became Celtic's main man

 His sister, Liz, is five years older and recalls the early months in Melbourne.
 "They arrived here with just suitcases, having to care for two little children," she recalled in the documentary Age of Ange.
 "It was difficult for her [Voula, her mother].
 I remember many nights hearing her crying."

-Postecoglou's father - Dimitris, but known as Jim - was a hard worker.
+Postecoglou's father - Dimitris, known as Jim - was a hard worker.
 Up early, home late, no nonsense.
 Football was his escape and his salvation.

 On Sundays, he brought his son to South Melbourne Hellas, a club set up for Greek immigrants.
 There was church in the morning and football in the afternoon.
 That was the rhythm of life.